Lavender105/solar_wind_complementarity/README.md

 ## System Requirements
 ### Hardware requirements
-package requires only a standard computer with enough RAM to support the in-memory operations.
+The codes requires only a standard computer with enough RAM to support the in-memory operations.

+### Software requirements
+#### OS Requirements
+The codes has been tested on the following systems:

+- macOS: Sonoma 14.5
+- Linux: Ubuntu 20.04

+#### Python Dependencies